scalar-labs/helm-charts/charts/scalardl/README.md

 # scalardl

-Scalar DL is a tamper-evident and scalable distributed database.
+ScalarDL is a tamper-evident and scalable distributed database.
 Current chart version is `4.5.1`

 ## Requirements